 Global tech consulting firm Capgemini surveyed 210 executives — half from the US, half spread across Europe — to gain insights into how they view their Big Data initiatives.
 Just over a quarter reported profitability, while 45% say they “break even” on Big Data.
 Only 12% reported losing money on their Big Data initiatives.

 The biggest challenges companies face when implementing Big Data are budget constraints (Capgemini)

 50% of US executives and 39% of European executives said budget constraints were the primary hurdle in turning Big Data into a profitable business asset.
 Rounding out the top 5 challenges were data security concerns, integration challenges, lack of technical expertise, and proliferation of data silos.

-Colocation data centers generate $31.39 billion in revenue each year (Statista)
+Colocation data centers generate over $50 billion in revenue each year (Statista)